“You start as a phony and become real.”

 3. What look did I want for my blog?

-This was a bit more nebulous for me.
 I scrutinized many templates and narrowed them down to three or four that I really liked.
-I chose a template that most resembled some of the blogs I liked at that time taking into account a few other important factors like level of technical support and mobile friendly features.
+I chose a template that most resembled some of the blogs I liked at that time.
+Other important factors like level of technical support and mobile friendly features were other considerations.

 4. Was I willing to learn and invest some of my time in a blog?